 A Somali oil boom?

 Another company that has seen the potential in Somalia is Spectrum, a Norwegian specialist seismic surveying outfit.
-Spectrum agreed with the Somali government to conduct seismic surveys off the coast of the country in order to assess the potential for hydrocarbons, and there are rumours it could become a oil hotspot.
+Spectrum agreed with the Somali government to conduct seismic surveys off the coast of the country which have led to the a licensing process for oil drilling.
 In a few years ago any commercial activity would have been done under the shadow of the feared pirates which lurked off the Somali coast preying on cargo vessels, as portrayed in the Hollywood movie Captain Philips.
 Thanks to sustained international naval efforts, piracy in the region has largely fallen off the radar as an issue.

 Another early mover has been Coca Cola which has opened two production plants in the country, retaining the firm’s reputation of being able to operate just about anywhere on the planet.